• Latest

 This can lead to a lack of communication with one’s spouse, leading to further feelings of loneliness.

-When one is married but feels lonely, it can be not easy to focus on anything else but that feeling.
-This can cause problems at work or school, as well as with relationships outside of the marriage.
+When one is married but feels lonely, it cannot be easy to focus on anything else but that feeling.
+This can cause problems at work or school and with relationships outside of the marriage.

-When one is married but feels lonely, it can be hard to enjoy the benefits of being married.
+When one is married but feels lonely, enjoying the benefits of being married can be hard.
 This can lead to a decreased quality of life and even depression.

 These effects will even propagate to